AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/create-fillable-forms.md

 1. Select an existing document to use as your form (for example, a Word, Excel, InDesign, or PDF file).

-    If Form Field Auto Detection is ON, Acrobat will automatically detect form fields in the PDF.
+    If Form Field Auto Detection is ON, Acrobat automatically detects form fields in the PDF.

 1. Click **[!UICONTROL Start]** to create the form.